CoderGeoff/SupermarketKataJava/README.md

 Bag of Roman salad | £1.50
 Bag of Spring Fresh salad | £1.50

+First clone the repository, build and run the tests in Eclipse.
 Now change the function to support the following needs:

 1. Look at PriceListTests.
 There are tests for four items.
 Write tests for the remaining two.